Catherine Donovan

-Catherine Donovan (1826 – 16 April 1906), (also known as Mrs. C. Donovan or Mme Donovan) was an Irish-American dressmaker, best remembered for her dress shop/home on Madison Avenue in New York City in the early 20th century.
+Catherine Donovan (c.
+1826 – 16 April 1906), (also known as Mrs. C. Donovan or Mme Donovan) was an Irish-American dressmaker, best remembered for her dress shop/home on Madison Avenue in New York City in the early 20th century.
 Her designs have been preserved and exhibited in the collections of the Metropolitan Museum of Art and the Philadelphia Museum of Art.

 Biography

 Donovan was born in Ireland and emigrated to the United States when she was a child.
 She studied fashion design in Paris and established herself in New York, where she had her own store with showroom (after 1900 on Madison Avenue).
 She sold French designs by Charles Frederick Worth and Emile Pingat.
 Her own designs were heavily influenced by contemporary French designs, which can be seen, among other things, in the historical details she favored in her clothes.
 She was the fashion designer who in the second half of the 19th century was often hired by New York's upper-class shoppers.

 The Philadelphia Museum of Art said of her: